mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ## Part 2 Questions

+This part will ask you to comment on your results.
+All such comments should go into the same file, `part2.txt`, which you must also submit.

 **Q5 (5 pts):** The easiest way to deal with missing values is to simply exclude the incomplete records from our analysis.
 In lecture, two deletion approaches were presented: pairwise deletion, where we only exclude records that have missing values in the column(s) of interest, and listwise deletion, where we exclude all records that have at least one missing value.
-Use pairwise deletion to determine the average `annual_base_pay` among the survey respondents and submit your code as `q5.py`.
+Use pairwise deletion to determine the average `annual_bonus` among the survey respondents and submit your code as `q5a.py`; then use listwise deletion for the same task instead and submit your code as `q5b.py`.
+In `part2.txt`, report your results using each method and comment on the difference between the two results, if any.
+Argue which approach you consider most suitable in this case.

 **Q6 (5 pts):** A slightly more sophisticated approach is to replace all missing values in a column with the same value (often the column average).
-Use this approach to determine the average `signing_bonus` among the survey respondents and submit your code as `q6.py`.
-Justify your choice of imputed value in a comment.
+Use this approach to determine the average `annual_bonus` among the survey respondents and submit your code as `q6.py`.
+In `part2.txt`, justify your choice of imputed value, report your result and explain any discrepancy between your answers to questions 5 and 6.

-**Q7 (5 pts):** Imputing missing values with the same value preserves the number of data points, but can create skew in the dataset.
-One way to combat this issue is by instead using regression to individually determine each imputed value.
-Use this approach to determine the average `annual_bonus` among the survey respondents, regressing missing values based on the `annual_base_pay` column, and submit your code as `q7.py`.
+**Q7 (10 pts):** Imputing missing values with the same value preserves the number of data points, but can create skew in the dataset.
+One way to combat this issue is by instead determining each imputed value from other existing values for the same record.
+Based on all respondents that report a non-zero `annual_bonus`, calculate the average `annual_bonus`/`annual_base_pay` fraction.
+Then, assume any respondent that didn't include `annual_bonus` information will actually receive that average fraction of their `annual_base_pay` as an annual bonus.
+Use this approach to determine the average `annual_bonus` among the survey respondents and submit your code as `q7.py`.
+In `part2.txt`, include both the average fraction you used for the imputation and your final result.

-**Q8 (5 pts):** Examine the type of each column using `<your-dataframe-name>.dtypes`.
-Do you see any problems? (*Hint: you can also see the issue from the dataset preview above*) Describe them.
-Also describe at lest two ways in which the survey designers could have mitigated this issue when creating the response form.
-Submit `q8.txt` with your answers.
-Assuming that most respondents made consistent assumptions about the intended type of each field, use the tools from Part 1 to transform the dataset as needed and the re-load it into python.
-Submit your script to Gradescope as `q8.sh` and make sure you describe your approach in `q8.txt`.

-**Q9 (10 pts):** We would like to determine the employer that offers the highest total compensation in the first year, which includes the values of `annual_base_pay`, `signing_bonus`, `annual_bonus` and `stock_value_bonus`, as well as the corresponding value of total first-year compensation.
-Use each of the three methods above **on the transformed dataset you obtained in Question 8** to obtain an answer and submit your answer as `q9.csv`, with one record per line (each record should have two columns - the employer name and the total first-year compensation).

 [*Back to top*](#table-of-contents)

-# Part 3: Working across formats (40 points)
+# Part 3: Working across formats (50 points)

 In this part you will look at music data in different formats (CSV, JSON, and text) and answer questions on the data.
 You will have to use both the Unix tools we covered above and Pandas to clean and perform queries over the clean data.